 Date: 19th November 2017

-Take Kyoto Bus no 16 or 17 to Ohara Bus Station (about 50 minutes from Central Kyoto), from there it is a 20-minutes walk to the temple.
+Take Kyoto Bus no 16 or 17 to Ohara Bus Station (50 minutes from Central Kyoto), from there it is a 20-minutes walk to the temple.
 The one-day bus pass cannot be used to get to Ohara.